Updated: Oct 24, 2020

 Over the first few years your baby’s awake time gradually increases.
 This means their sleep needs are constantly changing and their routine needs to adjust to compensate.

-For age appropriate routines from age 3 weeks through to 3 years, download my comprehensive Feed and Sleep Routine Guide.
+For age appropriate routines from age 3 weeks through to 3 years, download this comprehensive Feed and Sleep Routine Guide.

-If you feel you have ticked all these boxes and you are still having trouble settling your baby to sleep, book in a consultation with me today, so we can discuss your situation further and put together a personalised plan for you and your baby.
+If you feel you have ticked all these boxes and you are still having trouble settling your baby to sleep, get in touch for some help.